DANCING PANDAS

 Keep in mind that in order for most nationalities to enter Saudi Arabia you will need a visa.
 You can either get and eVisa online prior to arriving or get the Visa on Arrival.

 PRO TIP: We recommend getting the Visa on Arrival (VOA).
-Not only do you save some money (VOA is cheaper than the eVisa) but you also get the obligatory COVID medical insurance as part of the VOA.
+Not only do you save some money (VOA is cheaper than the eVisa) but you also get the obligatory medical insurance as part of the VOA.
 Double check here to see if you need a visa and what kind you need to get.

-The best time to visit Saudi Arabia and this area is between November and March when the weather is cooler and much more tolerable.
+The best time to visit Al Ula Saudi Arabia and this area is between November and March when the weather is cooler and much more tolerable.
 The evenings are actually quite cool even in the end of February yet the days are warm.

 April through October are very hot and would not be a good time to visit unless you enjoy the scorching sun and blistering heat!
 In addition, keep in mind the dates of Ramadan when services may be limited.
 And of course the very busy time after Ramadan called Eid.

-Map of Al Ula
+Map of Al Ula Travel Guide

 This map was created with Wanderlog, an itinerary planner on iOS and Android